Perotrochus quoyanus: Description

 by slight concentric grooves.
 The semioval aperture is nacreous within.
 The columellar margin is recurved with a nacreous callosity.
 The nearly sharp outer lip is not reflexed.
 The color of the shell is pale rose, with obscure dashes or flammules of reddish brown.

 VARIANTS with differing spire shapes but same species.

 Distribution

 This species occurs in the Caribbean Sea and the Lesser Antilles.
-Fresh-dead (crabbed) shells have been trapped offshore West coast BARBADOS, at depths around 180-200 metres.
-Living specimens were recovered during the late 1980s, via Johnson Sea-Link II submersible, operating from R.V.
-Seward Johnson of Harbor Branch Oceanographic Institute at greater depths, 2-3 miles offshore West coast Barbados.
+Fresh-dead (crabbed) shells have been trapped offshore West coast BARBADOS, at depths around 180–200 metres.
+Living specimens were recovered in April 1989, via Johnson Sea-Link II submersible, operating from R.V.
+Seward Johnson of Harbor Branch Oceanographic Institute at greater depths, 2–3 miles offshore West coast Barbados.